Honda e review

 Practicality, comfort and boot space

-The e is reasonably practical, too – there are some useful storage bins, a pull-out cup holder within the centre console and thanks to a flat floor, it feels roomy up front.
+The e is reasonably practical, too – there are some useful storage bins, a pull-out cup-holder within the centre console and thanks to a flat floor, it feels roomy up front.
 The e includes a small under-floor space for storing items, although Honda provides two separate bags for the charging cables.

 The Honda e is 3,895mm long, 1,750mm wide and 1,495mm tall.
 By comparison, a Peugeot e-208 is a little longer and wider, although isn’t as tall as the e.

-Leg room, head room & passenger space
+Leg room, head room and passenger space

-Reliability and safety
+Reliability and Safety

-An array of airbags are joined by more active equipment such as adaptive cruise control, a lane keep assist system, autonomous emergency braking and traffic sign recognition.
-The Advance trim adds blind spot warning and cross-traffic monitoring, which helps detect vehicles approaching from the side when reversing out of a parking space.
+The Honda e features a host of kit and driver aids, designed to make the driving experience as safe as possible.
+An array of airbags is joined by more active equipment, such as adaptive cruise control, a lane-keep assist system, autonomous emergency braking (AEB) and traffic-sign recognition.
+The Advance trim adds blind-spot warning and cross-traffic monitoring, which helps detect vehicles approaching from the side when reversing out of a parking space.

 Honda offers five-year service plans for the Honda e, helping to spread the cost of scheduled maintenance.